Local and State agencies that can help you.

 The medical teams at Battenkill Valley Health Center strive to provide their patients with truly valuable information that is both informative and beneficial to the lifestyles of those we serve.
 Please note that clicking on any of the links provided will direct you away from BVHC’s website to external websites not under BVHC’s control.

-Vermont Blueprint for Health will take the time to talk with you to determine which social and community services you need, and then help connect you to the right people at the right services.
+Vermont Blueprint for Health onsite staff will take the time to talk with you to determine which social and community services you need, and then help connect you to the right people at the right services.
 They know who to call to get you an appointment, health information, legal services, or a place to live.

 Vermont 2-1-1 is the number you dial to find out about hundreds of important community resources, like emergency food and shelter, disability services, counseling, senior services, healthcare, child care, drug and alcohol programs, legal assistance, transportation needs, educational and volunteer opportunities, and much more.